simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 (especially in multiperiod reports).
 It is one of:

-- `--periodic` : postings from column start to column end.
+- `--change` : postings from column start to column end.
 Ie, show [changes] in each period.
 Typically used when reviewing revenues/expenses. (**default for balance, incomestatement**)